fabio91oliveira/fabio91oliveira/README.md

 ### I'm currently working on :smiley:

 - 👨‍💻 Some personal app projects ...
-- :rocket: Improving my self everyday as a person and developer
+- :rocket: Improving myself everyday as a person and developer
 - :musical_note: Practing the drums and guitars

 ### Find me 🌎